chenhanpolyu/AutoFly-demo/src/UAPE_planner/README.md

 Set if_RandomGoal to true to activate the randomly fly mode.
 The drone will choose the next goal randomly inside the global bounding box (see parameter `GlobalBox_min`, `GlobalBox_size`).
 It is usaully used in simulation.
 Please set it to false if you want to use other modes.

-You can set "ifMove" to false to check the planned trajectory without the drone move its position, the drone will hover at its original position.
+You can set `ifMove` to false to check the planned trajectory without the drone move its position, the drone will hover at its original position.

-"VelMax" is the upper speed limitation of the planned trajectory.
-"ThrustAccMax" is for the acceleration, and please set it according to your actual dynamic limit (usually not greater than 20).
+`VelMax` is the upper speed limitation of the planned trajectory. `ThrustAccMax` is for the thrust acceleration (total thrust force/total vehicle mass), and please set it according to your actual dynamic limit (usually not greater than 20).
+It must be greater than 10 (G).